itsumonotakumi/wp-llms-txt-generator/readme-en.txt

 * Original version by rankth

 == Upgrade Notice ==

+= 1.9.2 =
+This update adds multilingual support (Japanese and English) and includes UI improvements.

 = 1.9.1 =
 This update includes many feature enhancements such as automatic updates and improved URL exclusion processing.
 If you've had issues with URL filtering, they may be resolved with this update.